suarezl1w/cakephp-email-queue/README.md

 # CakePHP Email Queue plugin #

-This plugin provides an interface for creating emails on the fly and store them in a queue to be processed later by an offline worker using a cakephp shell command.
+This plugin is based on lorenzo/cakephp-email-queue plugin and provides an interface for creating emails on the fly and store them in a queue to be processed later by an offline worker using a cakephp shell command.